adpatter/streams-logger/README.md

 Connect the Logger to the Formatter and connect the Formatter to the ConsoleHandler and RotatingFileHandler.

-_Streams_ uses a graph-like API pattern in order to construct a network of Nodes for your logging task.
+_Streams_ uses a graph-like API pattern in order to construct a network of `Node`s for your logging task.
 Each component in a network, in this case the `Logger`, the `Formatter`, and the `ConsoleHandler` and `RotatingFileHandler`, _is a_ Node.

 ```ts
 const log = logger.connect(formatter.connect(consoleHandler, rotatingFileHandler));